hismaeel/Alt-Reality/README.md

 <br />
 ![Alt text](/screenshots/14.png?raw=true "Optional Title")
 ![Alt text](/screenshots/13.png?raw=true "Optional Title")

+-------------------------------------------------UPDATEs OCTOBER--------------------------------------------------------------
+RenderScript provides a built in mapping kernel for color multiplications.
+Using ScriptIntrinsicColorMatrix, we can make a 4x4 matrix and multiply color vectors with it.
+Putting Linear Algebra to good use, we can easily swap color vectors and do color correction.
+For instance, a 4x4 Identity matrix will keep a color vector unchanged.
+But say the matrix {{0,1,0,0} {1,0,0,0} {0,0,1,0} {0,0,0,1}} will swap R and G values!
+Hence don't need to make calls to the custom kernel convert().
+Frame Rates should be even better now

 -Author ownership; This project is protected from code reuse.
 The author does not allow use of this code without prior approval-